trabianmatt/central-ledger/API.md

 ## DFSP API

 #### Create account
-The create account endpoint will create an account in the ledger.
+The create account endpoint creates an account in the ledger.

 ##### HTTP Request
 `POST http://central-ledger/accounts`